Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: RESULTS

 \subsubsection{Pruning synaptic connectivity}

 Next it was examined whether a sparsely-connected network would yield estimates of the accuracy found in the original experimental design.
 To this end, four synapse maximum conductances were set to zero.
 These were: $g_{01}$, $g_{02}$, $g_{10}$, and $g_{12}$.
-As with the pruning of the CaT ion channel, this experiment was performed once using active- and once using quiescence-mode synapse strengths, all other parameter values were unchanged, and the measurements provided were the three voltage traces.
+As with the pruning of the CaT ion channel, this experiment was performed once using sequential-bursting- and once using simultaneous-firing-mode synapse strengths, all other parameter values were unchanged, and the measurements provided were the three voltage traces.

 Results were similar to the case for $g_{CaT} = 0$.
 Estimates for the $g_{ij}$ of the six inhibitory connections are shown in Table~\ref{table4}.
 The parameter values that have been changed from the original design are underlined.
 For estimates of all parameters, see \textit{Appendix 4}.
-The experiment was also repeated with just one synapse maximum conductance ($g_{01}$) set to zero; estimates were of similar accuracy (not shown). \end{multicols}
+The rms errors in estimates of the three voltage traces for the sequential-bursting and simultaneous-firing regimes during the estimation window were, respectively: 2.3, 6.3, and 8.83 V, and 8.6, 6.4, and 2.9 V. The procedure was also repeated with each individual conductance $g_{ij}$ set to zero in the generative model; estimates were of similar accuracy (not shown). \end{multicols}

 \begin{multicols}{2}